peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 where $\mathbf{S} = (S_1,...,S_N)$ and $\mathbf{\nu} = (\nu_1,...,\nu_N)$
 are vectors of line strengths and line positions.
-This integration can be performed analytically [see e.g. @zdunkowski2007], leading to the *Malkmus formula* for narrow-band optical thickness:
+This integration can be performed in a closed-form [see e.g. @zdunkowski2007], leading to the *Malkmus formula* for narrow-band optical thickness:

 $$